 Whilst I was still at Uni I finally found myself with enough money of my own to buy a computer myself.
 Naturally I gravitated straight towards Commodore’s new wonder machine – the Amiga.
 This machine really blew me away as it was so far ahead of it’s time.
 A built-in floppy drive, 4 channel stereo sound, 512K of RAM and a staggering 4096 colours!!!
 To put that into perspective I think the most a PC could muster at the time was 256 colours.
 The most amazing thing to me back then though was the multi-tasking.
 Being able to slide the ‘front’ screen down revealing the others ‘behind’ it running different programs was like magic.
 You could play a game whilst still having Wordworth, Deluxe Paint, Octamed and Workbench all running in the background.
 Back in the 1980’s this ‘pre-emptive multi-tasking’ was simply unheard of – no other computer had this ability.

 However by this time Commodore had been out of business for years.
 Despite all the upgrades I’d installed on my A4000 it eventually lagged way behind what the best PC’s of the day could offer.
 The internet was evolving rapidly but the software releases on the Amiga were stagnating and I couldn’t stay on the cutting edge any more.
-So I did what many had already done years before and bought a PC…
+So I did what many had already done years before and bought myself a Windows 98 PC…